luizamboni/oauth-study/README.md

 4. When prompted, sign in with user `demo` / `demo`.
 5. Inspect the returned ID/access tokens in the debugger to understand claims, scopes, and expiry.
    The home screen automatically calls the protected API with your access token and shows the response.
-6. Optionally automate the flow from the CLI:
-   - `make app-flow` uses the demo credentials to perform the Authorization Code + PKCE exchange and immediately call the protected API.
-     Override with `OIDC_USERNAME`, `OIDC_PASSWORD`, or `PROTECTED_API_URL` as needed.

 ### Client Credentials (Confidential Client)
 <p align="center">